ShirleyXYW/go-web-hello-world/docs/deployContainer.md

 # Deploy the Hello World Container
-In this session, I created a YAML file and run deploy command to deploy the conatiner.
+In this session, I created a YAML file and ran deploy command to deploy the conatiner.
 ## Steps
 - Create a YAML file and expose the service to nodePort 31080
 ```